Tests to Detect Colorectal Cancer and Polyps

-Most colorectal cancers begin as a polyp, a growth in the tissue that lines the inner surface of the colon or rectum.
-Polyps may be flat, or they may be raised.
-Raised polyps may grow on the inner surface of the colon or rectum like mushrooms without a stalk (sessile polyps), or they may grow like a mushroom with a stalk (pedunculated polyps).
-Polyps are common in people older than 50 years of age, and most are not cancers.
-However, a certain type of polyp known as an adenoma may have a higher risk of becoming a cancer.
+Most colorectal cancers begin as a growth, or lesion, in the tissue that lines the inner surface of the colon or rectum.
+Lesions may appear as raised polyps, or, less commonly, they may appear flat or slightly indented.
+Raised polyps may be attached to the inner surface of the colon or rectum with a stalk (pedunculated polyps), or they may grow along the surface without a stalk (sessile polyps).

 Colorectal cancer is the third most common type of non-skin cancer in both men (after prostate cancer and lung cancer) and women (after breast cancer and lung cancer).
 It is the second leading cause of cancer death in the United States after lung cancer.
-The rates of new colorectal cancer cases and deaths among adults aged 50 years or older are decreasing in this country.
-However, the incidence is increasing among younger adults (1).
-It is estimated that a total of 136,830 people in the United States will be diagnosed with colorectal cancer and 50,310 people will die from it in 2014 (1).
+In 2020, an estimated 147,950 people in the United States will be diagnosed with colorectal cancer and 53,200 people will die from it (1).